 The verse represents the place where all settings are established and where characters are introduced.
 A verse typically creates the main story of the song.

 Most songs that are sung with a guitar are typically composed of several verses and a chorus.
-Traditional verse consists of four major lines, with the fourth and second line forming a rhyme.
+The traditional verse consists of four major lines, with the fourth and second-line forming a rhyme.